peak/s5cmd/README.md

     s5cmd cp directory/ s3://bucket/

-Will upload all files at given directory to S3 while keeping the folder hiearchy of the source.
+Will upload all files at given directory to S3 while keeping the folder hierarchy of the source.

 #### Delete an S3 object